HandBrake/HandBrake-docs/source/en/latest/get-handbrake/download-and-install.markdown

 ![Gatekeeper warning](../images/gatekeeper-warning.png)

 HandBrake is not "signed" by Apple.
-This message doesn't mean anything is wrong; rather, it indicates that HandBrake is not part of Apple's paid program to validate OS X applications.
+This message doesn't mean anything is wrong; rather, it indicates that HandBrake is not part of Apple's paid program to validate Mac applications.
 Click OK to dismiss the dialog.

 To instruct Gatekeeper to allow HandBrake to run, press the Control key, then click the HandBrake icon, and then select Open from the shortcut menu.
 Gatekeeper will ask whether you are certain you wish to open HandBrake, and you may confirm that you are by clicking Open[^gatekeeper].